irusri/geniesys/docs/plugins/genelist.md

 Loading data into the primary tables can be easily accomplished using dedicated scripts listed on GenIECMS/scripts folder.
 First, we need to find corresponding GFF3 and FASTA files related to the species that we are going to load into the GenIE-CMS.

+*Creating Primary tables*

-*Creating Primary tables !
-You do not need to create following tables separately, instead use [this script](https://raw.githubusercontent.com/irusri/scripts/master/dump.sql) to create all tables at once.
-Then move to oading data into Primary tables section*
+important: You do not need to create following tables separately, instead use [this script](https://raw.githubusercontent.com/irusri/scripts/master/dump.sql) to create all tables at once.
+Then move to oading data into Primary tables section!

 ```shell
 #Create transcript_info table
 CREATE TABLE `transcript_info` (